 Taking a photo of the nutrition label or saving the actual wrapper is a must!
-Those with allergies love to see with their own eyes that the ingredients are safe.
-If you are looking for a list of allergy-friendly products, you can find one here.
+Those with allergies need to see with their own eyes that the ingredients are safe.

 STEP 3: Serving

 Be mindful of cross-contamination, specifically when serving appetizers.
-For example, If you are creating a cheese and cracker plate, do not put the gluten-free crackers on the same tray as the regular wheat crackers.
-Or, if you have a fruit and vegetable tray, place the dips on a separate tray, as they may have allergens in them.
+For example, if you are creating a cheese and cracker plate, do not put the gluten-free crackers on the same tray as the regular wheat crackers.
+If you have a fruit and vegetable tray, place the dips on a separate tray, as they may have allergens in them.

 Cooking for someone with food allergies does not have to be stressful.
 Effective cleaning practices and clear communication are all you need to keep everyone safe, full, and happy!